This content has been reviewed and updated on November 8, 2023.

 Geographical location, dry home air, household allergens, and certain medications can lead to a dry nose and nasal passages that may produce additional symptoms, including dry sinus headache, dry mouth, and a sore throat.

 Healthy sinuses are effectively lubricated with a liquid substance known as mucus.
 When the sinuses lack sufficient mucus, you may experience dry nose and throat as a result of inflammation and irritation.

 So, how do you know if your dry nose and throat is temporary or whether you suffer from chronically dry sinuses?
-Dry sinuses can lead to a wide variety of ailments including: dry sinus headache, dry mouth, sinus pain, and more.
-The entire list of dry sinuses symptoms are as follows:
+Dry sinuses can lead to a wide variety of ailments, including dry sinus headache, dry mouth, sinus pain, and more.
+The symptoms of dry sinuses are as follows: